gorillatron/monfig/README.md

 # monfig
-Environment aware, asynchronous, folder based config building
+Environment aware, asynchronous, folder based config building for Nodejs

 ### API
 This package is basically the way [Sails.js](http://sailsjs.org/) does its configuration.